 Depending on when your 1040 was printed, you might find the somewhat ominous phrase “Reserved for future use” here.
 Line 34 is the above-the-line adjustment to income for the tuition and fees deduction that expired at the end of 2016.

-The IRS thought that maybe, just maybe, all those tax negotiations going on in Congress in November and December would renew this deduction for at least one more year.
+The IRS thought that all of those tax negotiations going on in Congress in November and December might would renew this deduction for at least one more year.
 That didn’t happen—at least not under the Tax Cuts and Jobs Act.
-“Reserved for future use” simply means that this is where the tuition and fees deduction would appear if Congress resuscitated it.
+“Reserved for future use” simply means that this is where the tuition and fees deduction would appear if Congress were to resuscitate it.

 Line 61 of Form 1040—The Health Care Individual Mandate

 The big change here is that the IRS previously accepted and processed returns even if you “forgot” to check this box and just left it blank.
 Not anymore.
 Your return will be rejected if you don't address line 61.

 Line 3 of Schedule A—The Medical Expenses Deduction

 You definitely won’t want to overlook this change if you’re itemizing deductions for the 2017 tax year.
 Line 3 on some versions of 2017 Schedule A might tell you to multiply your adjusted gross income by .10 or 10%.
 This is what you would have done if the TCJA hadn’t passed.
 Not anymore, thanks to retroactive provisions of the new law.